timsinashok/spexy/README.md

 -  `Shape`: shape (round, oval, etc.) of the glass
 - `Image`: Image of the glasses.
 - `store_id`: The ID of the store linked to this glass.

+There were only a few modification we had to make:
+- Add `store_id` to each glasses so that we can remove glass from the store if glass is deleted
+- Previously we did not have different collection for glasses, we added new collection for glass so that we can update and delete glasses faster instead of looping through all categories of shapes.

 ## How to start and run the DataBase